About the project

 RÒMOLA.
 A Marble-Made Tent in the Galaxy

-This project transformed the former 1946 garage of Gutierrez Soto’s most significant building, located in the geographical center of Madrid, into a combined bakery, café and experimental restaurant.
-The original volume and structure of the building was restored, leaving a 5-meter-high space with massive openings onto the streets.
+This project transforms the former 1946 garage of Gutierrez Soto’s most significant building, located in the geographical center of Madrid, into an assembly of bakery, café and experimental restaurant.
+The original volume and structure of the building is recovered, leaving a 5-meter-high space with massive openings onto the streets.

 Pedro Almodóvar, La mala educación.

-Architecture in Madrid has suffered from a hegemony of low-wage-based corporative franchises that have slowly invaded the city.
-Since 2008, this process has marginalized and made nearly extinct the whole material and human context of marble, leather, gold-chrome plated metal, and rare wood paneling craftwork that has, since the 1960s, been the social base in the development of Madrid’s cafeterias network: a network of shining, comfortable places where anonymous service is provided.
-This service, delivered with equal and standardized courtesy to everyone, has quickly turned the cafeterías into spaces for women and LGBTQ communities.
-This project is the result of a strategy to work with a small number of super-qualified marble manufacturers, leather upholsterers, metal benders, chrome-platers, rare-wood panellers, and artisan varnishers behind the material production of these cafeterias, and to use their skills to reintroduce into the city’s ecosystem the counter-austerity dissident spaces of the independent cafetería—a resistance to corporate hegemony.
+Since 2008, architecture in Madrid has suffered the hegemony of low-wage-based corporative franchises that have concluded a slow invasion of the city.
+Within nine years, this process has marginalized and set close to extinction the whole material and human context of marble, leather, gold-chrome-plated metal, and rare woods paneling craftwork that has, since the 1960s, been the social base in the development of the network of Madrid’s cafeterías: shining, comfortable places where anonymous service is provided and where this service, delivered with equal and standardized courtesy to everyone, has quickly turned them into spaces where women and LGBTQ communities.
+This project is the result of a strategy to work with a small number of super-qualified marble manufacturers, leather upholsterers, metal benders and chrome-platers, rare-wood panelers and artisan varnishers behind the material production of Madrid’s cafeterias by taking their capacities a step further: to reintroduce into the city’s ecosystem the counter-austerity dissident space of the independent cafetería as a resistance to corporative hegemony.

 A marble-made tent in the galaxy.
 Taking advantage of supermarble’s capacities to resist traction.

 In the 1990s and 2000s the tiny town of Novelda (Valencia) became the hub for a transnational flow of rare marbles.
-Now inactive, the town’s extensive pools of accumulated dusty marbles, onyxes, and granites from around the world can be seen as an archeology of pre-austerity times.
-Whereas brick and hydraulic tiles are symbols of false authenticity, groundedness, and faked localism, Novelda marbles now embody a refreshingly contingent value.
-The ungroundedness of the marbles is registered by a number of technologies attached to them, such as fiberglass and resin reinforcements and their articulated anchoring systems, which are intended to render marble as a sort of “supermarble” capable not only of resisting compression but also traction.
-In what has been a unique engineering challenge, the project takes this capacity to its limits by creating a supermarble-made, self-standing tent.
-The tent accommodates tables and allows other uses (including cooking) to be organized in a C-shape periphery around it.
+Now inactive, the town’s extensive pools of accumulated dusty marbles, onyx, and granites from around the world can be seen as an archeology of pre-austerity times.
+Whereas brick and hydraulic tiles are stock in a discourse of false authenticity, groundness and faked localism; Novelda marbles now embody a refreshingly contingent value.
+This ungroundness condition of the marbles is registered by a number of technologies attached to it, such as the glass fiver and resin reinforcements, articulated anchoring systems, intended to render marble as a sort of supermarble, capable not only of resisting compression but also traction.
+In what has been a unique engineering challenge, the project takes this capacity to its limits, by creating a supermarble-made self-standing tent.
+The tent accommodates the customers’ tables and allows other uses (including cooking) to being organized in a C-shaped periphery around it